Marcy Playground: MP3 (2004–2006)

-Leaving Wonderland...in a fit of rage (2009)
+Leaving Wonderland...in a Fit of Rage (2009)

 Marcy Playground's fourth album, Leaving Wonderland... in a Fit of Rage, was released on July 7, 2009.
 Originally conceived as a solo record by John Wozniak, he brought Dylan Keefe into the project and the record was released under the band's name.
 Leaving Wonderland features 12 songs, including the singles "Good Times" and "Blackbird".
-Also included on the record is a version of "Memphis", a Marcy Playground b-side that Wozniak's wife felt deserved a second breath of life.
-Sherry Fraser, Wozniak's longtime friend and lead vocalist of Two Ton Boa(a.k.a 222), designed the album cover.
+Also included on the record is a version of "Memphis", a Marcy Playground B-side that Wozniak's wife felt deserved a second breath of life.
+Sherry Fraser, Wozniak's longtime friend and lead vocalist of Two Ton Boa (a.k.a.
+222), designed the album cover.
 Leaving Wonderland was coproduced, recorded and mixed by Jeff Dawson.

-After Gonzalo Martinez's departure from the band, family friend Shlomi Lavie stepped in as drummer for the band's 2009 tour.
+After Gonzalo Martinez's departure from the band, Electro Morocco drummer Shlomi Lavie stepped in for the band's 2009 tour.
+Lavie, an Israeli-American, was referred to lead singer John Wozniak by bassist Dylan Keefe's wife, who is one of Shlomi's best friends..
 After a successful 4-day Carnival Cruise show in the Bahamas alongside post-grunge band Sponge, it was announced that the band would tour for the spring of 2009, playing in venues along the California coastline, including the Key Club, as well as cities in Canada and North Carolina.